-Napping has become a regular part of my life, not because I'm the one catching zzz's (maybe one day…) but because my toddler naps every day at 12:30 p.m.
+Napping has become a regular part of my life, not because I'm the one catching zzz's, but because my toddler naps every day at 12:30 p.m.
 Some parents are easygoing about their kids' nap schedules.
 I am not one of those parents.
-That's because if my toddler doesn't get his two-hour nap at 12:30 (yes, I know I am lucky he sleeps that long), he turns into a monster by mid-afternoon.
-Let's just say that if he doesn't nap, it's like the devil has taken over his body.
-There is nothing that won’t set him off.
-Water instead of apple juice?
-Screaming tantrum.
-Carrots sliced the wrong way?
-Screaming tantrum.
-Mommy built the train tracks veering to the left instead of to the right?
-Screaming tantrum with a good 10 minutes of writhing on the floor thrown in for good measure.
-But I digress….
+That's because if my toddler doesn't get his two-hour nap, he turns into a monster by mid-afternoon.

 For most kids, napping drops off by age 4 or 5 (some even drop their nap at age 3, bless their parents' hearts).
 But there is well-documented research that shows that napping can be beneficial well into adulthood.
-How so?
+Here's how.

-Naps can help to restore alertness.
-Studies performed at NASA involving military pilots and astronauts found that a 40-minute nap improved performance by 34 percent and alertness by 100 percent.
+Naps can help restore alertness.
+Studies performed at NASA involving military pilots and astronauts found that a 40-minute nap improved performance by 34% and alertness by 100%.
 In fact, if you're driving through the night and feel drowsy, the National Sleep Association recommends pulling over, taking a short nap and then getting a caffeinated drink to rejuvenate yourself.
 (Although you probably didn’t need the National Sleep Association to tell you that.)

 Improved mood.
-This can be said for the toddler I mentioned above, as well for my 99-year-old grandmother (may she live long and be healthy).
+This can be said for the toddler I mentioned above, as well for my 99-year-old grandmother.
 A well-timed midday nap can do wonders for improving your mood.
 Studies show this one is true too, but you probably don’t need a study to tell you that sleeping feels good.

 So now that you know how good napping is for you, how long should your midday siesta be?
-MNN Blogger Starre Vartan wrote about the ideal nap length in a recent blog post.
-Check it out and then get snoozing.
+MNN Blogger Starre Vartan wrote about the ideal nap length; check it out and then get snoozing.
 If your boss happens upon you during your rest time, just tell him you're prepping for that big meeting later this afternoon.